Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 - The heart is stopped during the procedure.

-- Blood vessel grafts are taken from arteries or veins in the chest wall or other areas of the body.
-The grafts are transplanted in front of and beyond the blocked arteries, so the blood flows through the new vessels around the blockage.
-Patients may require one, two, or three grafts (or more) depending on the number of coronary arteries that are blocked.
+- Blood vessel grafts are taken from arteries or veins in the chest wall or other areas of the body such as the arm or leg.
+The grafts are transplanted and placed in the aorta at one end and beyond the blocked part of the arteries on the other end, so the blood flows through the new vessels around the blockage.
+People may require one, two, or three grafts (or more) depending on the number of coronary arteries that are blocked.

 Blood clots may form in the new graft, closing it up or narrowing the treated vessel over time.
 Therapy with aspirin and other anti-clotting drugs help keep the graft open and working properly.